Keeping Vintage and Classic cars alive.

 Obscure makes such as DKW, Marmon or Goggomobil may raise an eyebrow but are also present on the Island.
 American vehicles, known for their fins and petrol-guzzling qualities, are also quite popular.
 Lately we are also experiencing an awakening of interest in Japanese cars which are relatively rare.

 The committee and members of the OMC are passionate about old cars and regularly help other members.
-This assistance may vary from searching for parts or even vehicles, to advice and even practical help during a restoration.
-The OMC also assists members when difficulties arise from time-to-time with the authorities regarding new legislation etc. that may affect the classic car hobby.
+This assistance may vary from searching for parts or vehicles to advice and practical help during a restoration.
+The OMC also assists members when difficulties arise from time to time with the authorities regarding new legislation etc., that may affect the classic car hobby.

-In the younger years of Old Motors Club were held at houses and garages of the the founder members of the club.
-Following that meetings started to being held at hotels.
-The 1st proper small clubhouse was situated at Sraight Street in Lija.
+In the younger years of Old Motors Club were held at houses and garages of the founder members of the club.
+Following that, meetings started to be held at hotels.
+The 1st proper small clubhouse was situated at Narrow Street in Lija.

 Sign up to receive regular information from Old Motors Club Malta.